ktenzin1/CIS4400_NY_CivilServiceExamScores/README.md

 (https://www.bing.com/ck/a?!&&p=2ebc02bb5110134cJmltdHM9MTcxMjQ0ODAwMCZpZ3VpZD0wNmZhMjI0Mi1hYTJiLTY3OTQtM2ZiZS0zNjFiYWIwMjY2ZGQmaW5zaWQ9NTI0Mw&ptn=3&ver=2&hsh=3&fclid=06fa2242-aa2b-6794-3fbe-361bab0266dd&psq=Civil+Service+List_Active_Definitions.xlsx&u=a1aHR0cHM6Ly9kYXRhLmNpdHlvZm5ld3lvcmsudXMvYXBpL3ZpZXdzLzhpY3ItNTlxYi9maWxlcy8wYmJjMjRhZC1iMzgwLTQ1NTItYjY3OC04N2JiNDk0NDE4MGQ_ZG93bmxvYWQ9dHJ1ZSZmaWxlbmFtZT1DaXZpbCUyMFNlcnZpY2UlMjBMaXN0X0FjdGl2ZV9EZWZpbml0aW9ucy54bHN4&ntb=1)

 So step 1: Source data to Google Cloud (GC)
-Firstly, created a github repository called CIS4400_HW1, signed into my github account in Visual Studio Code (VS Code) and opened the github repository in VS Code, and wrote this README file.
+Firstly, I created a github repository called CIS4400_HW1, signed into my github account in Visual Studio Code (VS Code) and opened the github repository in VS Code, and wrote this README file.
 1. Created a new project on GC named "CIS4400 HW1".
 2. Created a new bucket in GC named "cis4400_hw1_kyt".
 The bucket is made public.
 3. Created a service account in GC and created a new key with the owner permission granted.
 Downloaded the configuration file with the service account key in JSON format and established connection link to the python script to first extract source data and then store it in GC.